cerner/terra-core/packages/terra-toggle-section-header/README.md

 [![NPM version](https://badgen.net/npm/v/terra-toggle-section-header)](https://www.npmjs.org/package/terra-toggle-section-header)
 [![Build Status](https://badgen.net/travis/cerner/terra-core)](https://travis-ci.com/cerner/terra-core)

 Toggle section header component that transitions content in and out with a click.
+For accessibility best practices, it is recommended that consumers should always use only one h1 tag per page or view.
+The one h1 tag should be the page title.
+A section header should never be a heading level 1.

 - [Getting Started](#getting-started)
 - [Documentation](https://engineering.cerner.com/terra-ui/components/cerner-terra-core-docs/toggle-section-header/about)